AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 >
 >If a PTR record is not configured, reach out to your Adobe representative.

-## List unsubscribe Header{#list-unsubscribe}
+## List Unsubscribe Header{#list-unsubscribe}

 Upon [selecting a subdomain](#subdomains-and-ip-pools) from the list, the **[!UICONTROL Enable List-Unsubscribe]** option displays.

-This option is enabled by default to include an unsubscribe link into the email header, such as:
+This option is enabled by default to include a one-click unsubscribe URL into the email header, such as:

 ![](assets/preset-list-unsubscribe-header.png)

-If you disable this option, no unsubscribe link is displayed in the email header.
+If you disable this option, no one-click unsubscribe URL is displayed in the email header.

 You can select the consent level from the **[!UICONTROL Consent level]** drop down list.
 It can be specific to the channel or to the profile identity.
-Based on this setting, when a user unsubscribes using the list unsubscribe header link of an email, the consent gets updated in Adobe Journey Optimizer either at the channel level or ID level.
+Based on this setting, when a user unsubscribes using the list unsubscribe URL in the header of an email, the consent gets updated in Adobe Journey Optimizer either at the channel level or ID level.

-The unsubscribe link consists in two elements:
+The List Unsubscribe Header offers two features (Mailto and One-click unsubscribe URL, as explained below) which are enabled by default unless you uncheck one or both features:

-* A **Mailto (unsubscribe)** address, which all unsubscribe requests are sent to.
-The unsubscription request is auto-processed.
+* A **Mailto (unsubscribe)** address, which is the destination address where unsubscribe requests are routed to for auto-processing.

-    In Journey Optimizer, the unsubscribe email address is the default **Mailto (unsubscribe)** address displayed in the channel surface, based on the [selected subdomain](#subdomains-and-ip-pools).
+    In Journey Optimizer, the unsubscribe email address is the default **Mailto (unsubscribe)** address displayed in the channel surface, based on your [selected subdomain](#subdomains-and-ip-pools).

     ![](assets/surface-list-unsubscribe-mailto.png){width="50%" align="left"}

-* The **One-click unsubscribe URL**, which by default is the one-click opt our URL generated under List Unsubscribe Header in the Channel Surface Settings.
+* The **One-click unsubscribe URL**, which by default is the one-click opt our URL generated List Unsubscribe Header, based on the subdomain you set and configured in the Channel Surface Settings.

     >[!AVAILABILITY]
     >